Various methods of testing gold (and other precious metals)

 - There is also a very good book on the subject.

-I visited the Birmingham Assay office for their special training course for touch acid testing.
+We visited the Birmingham Assay office for their special training course for touch acid testing.

-They started by explaining that to test the fineness (carat) of precious metals for the purpose of hallmarking, the Birmingham Assay Office uses XRF Testing and the referee cupellation method (both explained below).
+They started by explaining that to test the fineness (carat) of precious metals for the purpose of hallmarking, they uses XRF and the Referee Cupellation (explained below).
 Both of these methods are very accurate.
-They explained that before the introduction of XRF testing, they used Touch Acid testing to give an approximate indication of fineness of a precious metal and the homogeneity of a batch.
+But before they do this, they use the touch acid testing method, to give an approximate indication of fineness, and they use an 'advanced' method.
+For retailers, the Assay Office recommends our Troytest-4 set, and most of the course was about how to use this.

 FILING OR SCRAPING?